 Landscaped gardens provide a great backdrop to the cenotaph, cannons and unusual artworks.

-Few gardens can claim to be one of the first places in Australia to feature a First World War memorial, and that’s what makes Surrey Gardens unique.
+Few gardens can claim to be one of the first places in Australia to feature a First World War memorial, making Surrey Gardens unique.

 Originally designed by William Guilfoyle, (who also designed Melbourne’s Royal Botanic Gardens), and featuring a stone cross and war memorial shrine (also known as a cenotaph), Surrey Gardens has more history in its 1.4ha than any other park in the City of Boroondara.